Bombers were aircraft designed to drop bombs and other explosive ordinance on enemy

 Heavy bombers were optimized for

-range and ordnance load.
+range and bomb load.
 Most were also fairly heavily armed and

 airspace.
 They were most suitable for strategic bombing of fixed